coldnebo/dcs-si-exporter/README.md

     * only VHF radio mapped to COM1
     * COM2 disabled
     * transponder mode3 code now supported and hardcoded ALT on.
+    * transponder IDENT button is available (in implemented aircraft)

   * `simAPI_output.jsonl` - output from the SayIntensions client to this exporter (append on update)
   	* [DONE] clear after read
     * can set COM1 from SayIntentions client / AI CoPilot
+    * can set transponder

 * Aircraft Supported
   * `F-16C_50`
   * `FA-18C_hornet`
   * `F-5E-3`
+  * `A-10C`
+  * All other aircraft use a default implementation that gives you basic functionality using only the SI client to tune frequencies!

 * Maps Supported
   * Caucasus
   * Marianas
   * Nevada
   * Persian Gulf
+  * all maps are now supported automatically! magvar is calculated and does not need to be looked up from map data any more.